jeremyButtler/bioTools/README.md

 Holds small tools I have made for biology programs.
 The tools are either niche tools, re-inventing the wheel, or just plain odd.
-They all should compile on Linux, BSDs, Mac, and Windows (without cwygin).
+They all should compile on Linux, BSDs, Mac, and Windows.
 I use them, but I would be suprised if other people used them.
-Basically here incase someone else decides they need one.

 These tools are often built to help me with my projects or are smaller parts of my projects.
-I have included the project they were designed for / first appeared in.
+I have included the project they were designed for or first appeared in.

 Still need to do OS tests on all tools.
 This is a spare time project, so does not get done.